David Nixon, OBE

 David trained as a dancer, first in his home town of Chatham, Ontario and then at the National Ballet School of Canada where his training began in earnest.
 It was during his time there that he first became interested in choreography, helping to revive a choreographic workshop with the approval of school director Betty Oliphant.
 After further training in Europe he returned to Canada to train with Erik Bruhn and the great Russian teacher, Eugene Valukin.

 David was voted Director of the Year by readers of Dance Europe in 2003 and 2006, and Northern Ballet received the audience award at the Critics’ Circle National Dance Awards for three successive years (2004, 2005, 2006), and the Patron’s Award in 2009.
-In 2014 Northern Ballet won the award for Best Company at the inaugural Taglioni European Ballet Awards and was nominated for Outstanding Company at the 2015 and 2014 National Dance Awards.
+In 2014 Northern Ballet won the award for Best Company at the inaugural Taglioni European Ballet Awards and was nominated for Outstanding Company at the 2014 and 2015 National Dance Awards.
+Northern Ballet won the the Dance Award at the South Bank Sky Arts Awards in 2016 and was nominated again in 2017.
+In 2016 the Company was also nominated for Achievement in Dance at the UK Theatre Awards and received its third consecutive nomination for Outstanding Company at the National Dance Awards.

 In January 2010 David was awarded an OBE for his services to dance in the Queen’s New Year Honours list.